-The IP address you assign to the print server must be on the same logical network as your host computers, if it is not, you must properly configure the subnet mask and the router (gateway).
+The IP address you assign to the print server must be on the same logical network as your host computers.
+If it is not, you must properly configure the subnet mask and the router (gateway).

-Using the printer control panel to allocate an IP address (printers with LCD panels only)
+Using the Printer Control Panel to Allocate an IP Address (Printers with LCD Panels Only)

 Refer to the Quick Setup Guide for details on how to configure IP address information using the printer control panel.
-By using the control panel of the printer, you can program the IP address details at the same time that other printer parameters are configured.
+By using the control panel on the printer, you can program the IP address details at the same time that other printer parameters are configured.

-Changing the IP Address using the BRAdmin application
+Changing the IP Address Using the BRAdmin Application